 The minimalist styles, modern colorways and realistic models sporting the brand were what caught our eye first, which makes sense, considering the brand was created to “redefine the way bras look and feel,” according to Cuup.
 This is reflected by the simplistic, clean design that’s equal parts sexy and supportive no matter what bra size you wear, offering cup sizes from A to H and band sizes from 30 to 38.

-The brand offers five bra styles: The Balconette, The Demi, The Plunge, The Scoop and The Triangle — each of which is available in an assortment of seven traditional and three seasonal shades.
-The Balconette, Demi and Plunge are designed in a stunning sheer, mesh fabric that’s become sort of synonymous with the brand, while The Scoop and Triangle are made from a stretch microfiber that’s meant to be buttery soft and lightweight.
+The brand offers four bra styles: The Balconette, The Demi, The Plunge and The Scoop, each of which is available in an assortment of shades and prints.
+The Balconette, Demi and Plunge are designed in a stunning sheer, mesh fabric that’s become sort of synonymous with the brand, while The Scoop is made from a stretch microfiber that’s meant to be buttery soft and lightweight.

-In terms of underwear, Cuup offers four bottom styles: The Highwaist, The Bikini, The Thong and The Tap.
-Sizes range from XS to XXL, in your pick of seven traditional and four seasonal colors.
+In terms of underwear, we tested four of Cuup’s bottom styles: The Highwaist, The Bikini, The Thong and The Tap.
+Since our testing ended, the brand has added two more styles to its range: The Brief and The High Cut.
+Sizes range from XS to XXL, with a variety of traditional and vibrant colors.
 Regardless of fit, each style is meant to be super soft, stretchy and comfortable to carry you through the day ahead.

 About our testers